airline_alliances

 • a flight search tool powered by Skyscanner.

-All these instruments make it easier for passengers to plan trips and book flights across member carriers.
-Besides, they prompt passengers to travel with the same alliance and this way earn more frequent flier program miles.
+All these instruments make it easier for passengers to plan trips and book flights on all member carriers.
+They also prompt passengers to travel with the same alliance, which allows them to earn more frequent flyer program miles.

-Star Alliance does not have a single frequent flier program.
+Star Alliance does not have a single frequent flyer program.
 However, all its member airlines run individual programs and, by joining one of them, a passenger is empowered to earn and redeem miles or points across the entire network.
-Travelers can join several programs but since airlines manage them separately, there is no way to transfer miles between them or combine them into one.
+Travelers can join several programs, but since airlines manage them separately, there is no way to transfer miles between them or combine them into one.

 When passengers reach elite status levels with a chosen program, they automatically gain one of two status levels offered by Star Alliance and acquire a card with either a Gold or a Silver status logo on it.

-Silver status comes with two benefits — priority reservations waitlist and priority airport standby.
+Silver status has two benefits — priority reservations waitlist and priority airport standby.

 Gold status also includes

-• Gold Track — access to dedicated lanes at more than 150 locations globally that enables passengers to get through airport security faster.
+• Gold Track — access to dedicated lanes at 140 locations globally that enables passengers to get through airport security faster.

 SkyTeam: the youngest global airline alliance with innovative products for businesses